Algonquin Regiment (Northern Pioneers): North-West Europe

-By the end of November 3 all four companies had reached their target objectives and succeeded in the liberation of Welberg.
-From November 5 to 8 the Algonquin Regiment rested in the Steenbergen area, the period proceeding became known as the "winter war" (November 1944–February 1945).
-Leading into Operation Blockbuster, this dislodgment of the German hinge in Hochwald on February 27, fighting to close the Hochwald gap began by midday of March 3, 1945, the allies had completed their objectives.
-Over the next couple of months, the Algonquin Regiment continued to fight, as they had been the entire war, under the Cnd Fourth Division crossing the Rhine with the last round-up (April 16–May 4) and cease-fire called just past Rastede Germany.
+By the end of 3 November all four companies had reached their target objectives and succeeded in the liberation of Welberg.
+From 5 to 8 November the Algonquin Regiment rested in the Steenbergen area; the period proceeding became known as the "winter war" (November 1944–February 1945).
+Leading into Operation Blockbuster, this dislodgment of the German hinge in Hochwald on 27 February 1945, fighting to close the Hochwald gap began.
+By midday of 3 March, the allies had completed their objectives.
+Over the next couple of months, the Algonquin Regiment continued to fight, as they had been the entire war, under the 4th Division, crossing the Rhine with the last round-up (16 April–4 May) and cease-fire called just past Rastede, Germany.
 As of January 1946, the Algonquin Regiment's final death toll was 65 officers and 1235 other soldiers.

 Post war to the present

 On 23 June 2016, the regiment's name was changed to The Algonquin Regiment (Northern Pioneers).